 The contractors who build your foundation build it knowing there will be a bit of settlement.
 This allowance makes sure that your home doesn’t get damaged when it happens.

-However, too much settling can do damage to your home.
+However, too much foundation settling can do damage to your home.
 But you can take steps to keep the settlement at a minimum.
 Foundation settlement happens when the soil under or around your foundation moves.

 This means there is a space or gap left and your home and foundation have nothing to support it and it starts to shift or tilt.
 Other than poor construction, it is down to the moisture in the soil.